raul1991/learn-containerisation/day-3/README.md

 # Agenda

-- Run a docker prepared in the last session.
+- Run a docker container prepared in the last session.
 - Get into your docker
 - Explore the contents and introspect how you were able to get into it.
+- Learn and explore the port forwarding.

 # Exercise